Hozzu/FGSVM/README.md

-# FGSVM
+# What is this?
+FGSVM (Fine-Grained Shared Virtual Memory) implementation in AMD ROCm (Radeon Open Compute Platform) only uses system memory.
+It makes FGSVM really slow compared to non-svm on AMD GPU.
-FGSVM implementation based on ROCm which makes use of GPU memory
+So I revised the FGSVM implementation in AMD ROCm to make use of GPU memory.

 ## BUILDING